 Below are articles referencing more detailed precedence set in 2020.
 The subject matter is extensive.
 I highly recommend performing a “Ctrl+f” command to lookup any specific topics you are interested in.
-You can also search in the content for 2019.
+You can also search in the 2019 content.

 Breaking Down the OCC’s Cryptocurrency Custody Announcement- Last week, the United States’ Office of the Comptroller of the Currency (OCC) announced that national banks can provide cryptocurrency custody services to customers, meaning that banks are authorized to hold the private keys to a customer’s cryptocurrency wallet just as a hosted wallet service or exchange would.
 They also reaffirmed a prior decision that national banks can provide banking services to cryptocurrency businesses.
 On our blog, Head of Policy Jesse Spiro discusses why the OCC is taking this important step now and what banks should be doing to assess risks and opportunities with cryptocurrency.